-- Students using upper or lower level car lines will be met by greeters beginning at 7:50 a.m.
-Students should exit the car on the passenger side closest to the building. - For safety reasons, students should not walk through the parking lots between 7:45 8:10 a.m. - Cars using upper car line should exit to Snipes Road via the gravel driveway. - To ensure the safety of our students, please refrain from cell phone use in carline.
+- Students will be met by greeters beginning at 7:50 a.m.
+Students should exit the car on the passenger side closest to the building. - For safety reasons, students should not walk through the parking lots between 7:45 8:10 a.m. - Cars using the upper car line should exit to Snipes Road via the 1st drive into the Lower School. - Cars with students in grades 3-5 are also welcome to drop off in the Lower roundabout lot in the morning after 7:50 am. - To ensure the safety of our students, please refrain from cell phone use in the carline.